KingsleyWorld/Study/README.md

-Here are my study notes!
+Here are my reference notes!